 We have become recognized as the primary community resource on grief counseling and bereavement by offering community support groups, grief camps for children and teens, and individual counseling sessions to those adjusting to life after loss.
-Care for the family continues for a year following their loved one’s passing, making Hospice of Stanly’s services unique in our community.

 Bereavement support groups offer participants a safe, caring environment where they can work toward healthful healing.
 Community groups are offered free of charge to anyone in our area who has experienced the loss of a loved one.